erenseymen/run-n-times/README.md

 ## Development

 The application is built using GTK4 and is designed to be simple and efficient.
 The main executables are for the gui [run-n-times-gtk](run-n-times-gtk) and for basic functionality and shell usage [run-n-times](run-n-times).

-This project was developed by a lazy developer with the help of AI tools including ChatGPT, GitHub Copilot, and Cursor.
-It is a straightforward application consisting of a Python file for the GUI and a Bash script.
-I think it's a nice base application which can serve as a starting point for building more advanced automation tools or learning about GTK4 and Flatpak packaging.